stefanprodan/podinfo/charts/podinfo/README.md

 `service.nodePort` | node port for the service | `31198`
 `service.type` | type of service | `ClusterIP`
-`tolerations` | list of node taints to tolerate | `[]`
+`tolerations` | list of node taints to tolerate | `[]` `serviceAccount.create` | specifies whether a service account should be created | `false` `serviceAccount.name` | the name of the service account to use, if not set and create is true, a name is generated using the fullname template | None

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,